GregoireLamb/heuritic_optimization_sPlex/README.md

 - **BRKGA**: Biased Random Key Genetic Algorithm
 - **ACO**: Ant Colony Optimization

+The project includes a hyperparameter optimization module that utilizes [SMAC](https://automl.github.io/SMAC3/v2.0.2/), a Bayesian Optimization framework for Black-Box optimization and algorithm configuration.

 ## Usage
 The code is written in Python 3.8.
 For the installation of the required packages, run
 ```python